 Are there uncertainties you face in your personal life, with colleagues, at a client?
 POPPA them, ideally with the parties involved.

-To learn more about how to use POPPA plus other new collaboration methods, take the Advanced Management Consulting Core Skills education course.
+To learn more about how to use POPPA plus other new collaboration methods, consider taking the Strategic Collaboration Methods education course.